 boys, you may remove your jumpers and loosen your ties

-It was around mid November when the summer uniform replaced the winter uniform.
+It was around late November when the summer uniform replaced the winter uniform.
 We were permitted to wear shorts, a short sleeve shirt without a tie, and summer socks.

 When I was a young teenager drifting into adolescence it seemed as if I spent every day of the school holidays at Williamstown Beach.
 I would leave my bike resting against the chain link fence of the Life Saving Club with the towel that I always wrapped around my shirt and shorts lodged under the bike below the pedals.
 The Life Saving Club was at the end of the promenade that ran alongside the Esplanade; a low curving blue stone wall separated the sand and water from the promenade.
 Back then, the sand ended just before the Life Saving Club; a rock wall arched around past the club.
 There were two sets of steps inset into the wall that led into the water.
 Past the steps were the rockies.
 There were no steps down to the rockies.
 You clambered down the wall onto the rocks.
 At different places the rocks had formed openings and the waves and tidal water gushed into and out of these deep grottoes.
 Only the brave went there to swim; only those enduring a rite of passage, or answering a dare.
 The rockies were the first time I swam starkers.